Vijayabahu I

-Vijayabahu the Great (born Prince Keerthi) (මහා විජයබාහු) (ruled 1055–1110), also known as Vijayabahu I, was a medieval king of Sri Lanka.
+Vijayabahu I (මහා විජයබාහු) (1039–1110), also known as Vijayabahu the Great, was King of Polonnaruwa from 1055 to 1110.
 Born to a royal bloodline, Vijayabahu grew up under Chola occupation.
 He assumed rulership of the Ruhuna principality in the southern parts of the country in 1055.
 Following a seventeen-year-long campaign, he successfully drove the Cholas out of the island in 1070, reuniting the country for the first time in over 77 years.
 During his reign, he re-established Buddhism in Sri Lanka and repaired much of the damage caused to infrastructure during the wars.
 He offered the Thihoshin Pagoda (Lord of Sri Lanka Buddha image) to Burmese king Alaungsithu which still stands in Pakokku.

 Early life

-Vijayabahu was born around 1039, by the name of Kitti (Keerthi) in Ruhuna principality, under Chola occupation.
+Prince Keerthi was born around 1039 in Ruhuna while the country was under Chola occupation.
 As a result, there were When he was fifteen years old Kitti defeated the last of such rulers, Lokissara, with the aim of becoming the king of Ruhuna.
 Subsequently, in 1055, he became king of Ruhuna and attained the name of Vijayabahu.

 According to the Panakaduwa copper inscription (Panakaduwa inscription which written on copper sheets about the gifts, offerings and given by King Vijayabahu I to his higher military officer) King Vijayabahu I's own words says that Prince Kiththi and King Moggallana's whole family was under the protection of Ruhunu Dandanayaka Sitnaru-bim Budalnavan and he provided a great support to the king to make the country under the same flag.

 The Chola army frequently attacked Vijayabahu's troops in Ruhuna.
 However, he managed to free Ruhuna from the Cholas by 1058 and take it under his complete control.

-Revolts against the Cholas
+War against the Cholas

 In the 11th century, the Chola Empire of Southern India reached its imperial state.
-Emperor Rajaraja I invaded and annexed the Kingdom of Anuradhapura in 992, while his son Rajendra invaded Ruhuna in 1017, capturing king Mahinda V. The kingdom became an subadatrate of the Cholas while Kassapa VI, the son of Mahinda ascended the throne.
+Emperor Rajaraja I invaded and annexed the Kingdom of Anuradhapura in 992, while his son Rajendra invaded Ruhuna in 1017, capturing king Mahinda V. The Ruhuna kingdom became a part of the Cholas while Kassapa VI, the son of Mahinda ascended the throne.

 First battle of Polonnaruwa

 After securing Ruhuna, his intention was to capture Polonnaruwa, the capital of the country.
 In 1066, he launched the first attack on Polonnaruwa, and captured and held the city for a brief time.
-However, after receiving reinforcements from South India, the strengthened Chola army attacked again, forcing Vijayabahu to retreat.
+However, after receiving reinforcements from South India, the strengthened Chola army attacked again and defeated Vijaybahu thus forcing Vijayabahu to retreat.

 He established himself in Wakirigala after this and concentrated on organizing his army for a fresh attempt to capture Polonnaruwa.
 During this time, he also had to face rebellions from other Sinhala leaders fighting for the throne.
 Overcoming these rebellions, Vijayabahu continued to muster his armies in order to retake the Capital, but was not strong enough to attempt another attack against the Chola army.
 He made Katharagama in Ruhuna as his capital and also he started to organize an army to defeat the Cholas.